 B1407:1A Passenger Side Airbag Deployment Control Circuit Resistance Below Threshold

-Labor: 1.0The cost of diagnosing the B1407 code is 1.0 hour of labor.
-The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
-Most auto repair shops charge between $75 and $150 per hour.
+The cost of diagnosing the B1407 code is 1.0 hour of labor.
+The auto repair labor rates vary by location, your vehicle's make and model, and even your engine type.
+Most auto repairs shops charge between $75 and $150 per hour.

 The Restraint Control Module (RCM) analyzes the deployment loop resistance to determine if a fault exists.
 The value displayed in the PID is the deployment loop resistance measured by the RCM.
 If the value displayed is lower or higher than the desired range, the RCM can set a Diagnostic Trouble Code (DTC).
 As the deployment loop resistance drifts farther outside the desired range, the chance for a DTC increases.
 Small variations in resistance can occur due to the effect of road vibrations on terminal fit.
 Crimps and terminals can be affected by stress and harness movement and can cause an increase in resistance due to wire strain.
 These variables can result in an intermittent fault.
 For this reason, the test requires the PID value to be within the desired range before the fault is considered repaired, regardless if the module is reporting an on-demand DTC at the time of diagnosis.
 Following this direction helps make sure that minor changes in resistance do not create a repeat concern.

 Need more information on how to fix the B1407 code?
 Get Access to Factory Service Manuals

 Get the B1407 code diagnosed by a professional: Find a repair shop in your area

 Help us improve AutoCodes.com.
 Leave a comment below or tell us if the information above helps you fix the code.
 What are the symptoms on your vehicle for the B1407 code?
 Have you replaced any parts?